nicemare/simple-activator/README.md

 using kms server : - kms.MSGuides.com
                    - keyms.id

-nb : don't forget to run the script administrator and install curl❗❗❗
+nb : don't forget to run the script on the administrator and for Windows 7 install curl first.❗❗❗